 It could also include a cliffhanger or preview of the next episode to create anticipation and make sure they come back for the next episode.

-Whatever your topic or style is, it is important to gauge whether iy is suited to being told with spoken word – or would be better communicated written down?
+When planning your podcast production elements, whatever your topic or style is, it is important to gauge whether it is suited to being told with spoken word – or would be better communicated written down?

 No topic is too niche for podcast – you can see that by looking through the podcast charts.
 Just make sure that it is a clear topic that can create a community and a strong independent identity.

 A lot of people prefer podcasts elements that are in the form of a conversation between two or more people.
 In these instances the different people will need distinct voices to avoid confusion.
 However, there are lots of successful podcasts with only one host.
 Lots of these podcasts may bring guests on occasionally or for every episode, but make sure that all hosts have a clear identity and the guests are introduced so the listener knows who they are engaging with.
 Some other pros of having two hosts are building a bigger audience more easily and less work!

 Talk like real people.
 If the dialogue comes across as fake then you will loose engagement instantly.
 The episodes should be structured, planned and somewhat scripted – but not so that a script is actually being read as this wont be naturalistic.
 For this reason, don’t be afraid of using colloquialisms to sound more conversational.

 Another element of podcast production you should not miss is defining your audience.
 To build a loyal audience it is key to engage with your listeners and create spaces for them to engage with each other.
 You can ask listeners to email you or engage with you on social media.
 You can also create groups on Facebook or other sites.

 For podcasts to maximise their retention capabilities they should also immerse the audience emotionally, so be personal and talk to your listener directly.